Grass Fed Beef, Real Veal, and Pork

 We do not grain feed any of our cattle nor their calves other than the occasional treat for training purposes and we use only pure grain products that contain no sweetners for those minute treats.
 We do not feed a calf that's going to be sold as real veal anything other than it's mothers milk.
 In the event that a calf needs medication for some extraordinary condition, that animal will not be offered for sale as any of the below described products.

 We have three different ages of young beef or veal usually when we slaughter for our own use once yearly.
 However should you desire a whole one, we do take orders for them.
-You can order a real veal calf and specify when you want it slaughtered but it must be paid-in-full upon order.
+You can order a real veal calf and specify when you want it slaughtered (12 weeks or younger) but it must be paid-in-full upon order.
 When we slaughter for our own use we usually sell a share of that animal offered as a quarter or a half share.
 We don't always slaughter a true veal calf for our annual supply, but we always slaughter a young animal usually much less than one year old.
 The share, or portion thereof will be based on the price schedule shown on this page.
 These three ages of young beef are defined in this list:

 If you desire any of the above described veal calves or a share of one you will need to contact us early to make your order because we maintain a waiting list for them.
 Be prepared to pay-in-full upon ordering and be aware that veal is expensive and we do not give refunds.
-The wait on young beef or veal could be as much as one year depending upon order specifications.
+The wait on young beef or veal could be as much as 1 year depending upon order specifications.
 Jump to Top